SERVICES

 Supportive Regenerative Strategies

-In selected cases, some clinics consider cell-based regenerative support as an adjunct to standard scar management.
+In selected cases, some clinics consider cell-based regenerative support as an adjunct to standard scar tissue therapy.
 These approaches are designed to support the local tissue environment by helping modulate inflammatory signals and encouraging healthier remodeling behavior.

 - These strategies are supportive, not a guaranteed cure